GNU-Ymir/Documentations/primitives/README.md

 # Basic programming concepts

-This chapter will cover the basic **Ymir** programming concept.
-Specifically, you will learn about variable, mutability, native types, functions and control flows.
+This chapter covers the basic concepts of **Ymir** programming language.
+Specifically, you will learn about variables, mutability, native types, functions and control flows.